Salman Rushdie: Early works and literary breakthrough, 1975–1987

-The Satanic Verses and Haroun and the Sea of Stories
+The Satanic Verses and Haroun and the Sea of Stories, 1988–1990

-His most controversial work, The Satanic Verses, was published in 1988 (see section below).
-It was followed by Haroun and the Sea of Stories in 1990.
-Written in the shadow of a fatwa, it is about the dangers of story-telling and an allegorical defence of the power of stories over silence.
+His most controversial work, The Satanic Verses, was published in 1988 and won the Whitbread Award.
+It was followed by Haroun and the Sea of Stories (1990).
+Written in the shadow of the fatwa, it is about the magic of story-telling and an allegorical defence of the power of stories over silence.